21ideas-org/21ideas.org/content.en/docs/Theory/privacy/bip47-the-ugly-duckling.md

 Once the notification transaction is confirmed, I can send multiple payments to my recipient.
 Each transaction will be done automatically with a new blank address for which the recipient has the keys.
 The latter has no action to perform, everything is calculated on my side.

-Here's how to make a BIP47 transaction on Samurai Wallet:
+Here's how to make a BIP47 transaction on Samourai Wallet:

 <center><video src="/img/bip47-ili-gadkij-utenok/ugly-993.mp4" controls style="width: 100%"></video></center>